 Silence works just like your normal text messaging app, sending normal text messages to your contacts through SMS, with the option of sending encrypted SMS messages to other Silence users.

-But be forewarned: Signal dropped SMS/MMS secure messaging in 2015 because it decided it couldn't secure telephone-based text messages properly.
-Silence is trying to push forward where Signal decided not to.
+But be forewarned: Signal itself dropped its efforts to build SMS/MMS secure messaging in 2015 because it decided it wouldn't be able to do it properly.
+Silence is trying to push forward where Signal chose not to.

 11. Dust (Android, iOS: Free)